-Gottschalk LA, DeFrancisco D, Bechtel RJ.
-Computerized content analysis of some adolescent writings of Napoleon Bonaparte.
-A test of the validity of the method.
-Journal of Nervous and Mental Disease.
-(In press) 2002.
+Gottschalk, LA, DeFrancisco, D, Bechtel, RJ.
+Computerized content analysis of some adolescent writings of Napoleon Bonaparte: A test of the psychiatric validity of the method.
+The Journal of Nervous and Mental Disease, 190:8, 2002, pp 542-548.

 Gottschalk LA, Dinovo E, Biener R, Birch H, Syben M, Noble EP: Plasma levels of mesoridazine and its metabolites and clinical response in acute schizophrenia after a single intramuscular drug dose.
 Psychopharmacology Bulletin.
 1975; 11:33-34.